madeleineforbes/gwenbell.com/writing.md

 Though I was already a yoga practitioner, I didn't eat well during the time I was under getting the basics down.
 I let myself eat junk food and skip showers.

+As of May 2013, I recommend Ev's book, [Design Your Website](http://design.evbogue.com/).
+(Disclosure: I'm the proof-reading editor.)
 Once you've gotten the basics, you can start cloning down repos.
 Peer into them.
 I wrote about how to do this in [Git Commit](http://git.gwenbell.com).

 <h4>Why bother?</h4>

-I'll tell you why I bother: I want to contribute to the web by creating _for_ it, not just _sucking from it_.
+I'll tell you why I bother.
+I want to contribute to the web by creating _for_ it, not just _sucking from it_.
 I give back.
 Creating [Bitters](http://bitters.gwenbell.com) was a first step in contributing as a programmer.

 How'd I go about that?
-I built the container I wanted.
+I built the container I wanted for my work.
 It's a simple as possible Node.js website.
 It's the site you're looking at right now.

 I get joy when I run across sites using an instance of Bitters.
 Like last night when I found [Demis Flanagan's](http://www.demisflanagan.linkpc.net/).
 Demis didn't ping me to let me know he'd cloned down and created a Bitters site, I just stumbled across it.